Program Director: Alescia L. DeVasher Bethea

 Readmission after Academic Failure/Dismissal

-Students will be recommended for graduation from ADU and eligibility for the National Certification Examination (through the National Board on Certification and Recertification of CRNAs (NBCRNA)) when they:
+Students will be recommended for graduation from AHU and eligibility for the National Certification Examination (through the National Board on Certification and Recertification of CRNAs (NBCRNA)) when they:

 - Meet all the requirements of the accrediting/approval bodies for licensure and certification.

 - Complete all DNAP-labeled program courses with a grade of 3.0 (“B”) or better.

 - Complete the overall sequence of courses with a grade point average of 3.00 or better.

 - Complete courses with a grade of 3.00 (“B”) or better, with the exception of no more than one such course with a grade of 2.00 (“C”).